raymond-w-ko/omegacomplete.vim/README.md

 Similar to the above, if you have "foo\_bar\_fizz\_buzz", the typeing "fbfb" would offer this completion first before prefix completion.

+### Sematic Completion (of the above two completions)
+There is no good way to briefly explain this in a few words, so you will have to read through the example I have.

+First is the concept of "index points."
+For instance, in Title Case Completion, "MyAwesomeVariable"'s "index points" are the capital letters and first letter, namely "M", "A", "V".
+In the case of Underscore Completion, "foo\_bar\_fizz\_buzz" the "index points" are the the first letter and the letters following the underscores.
+So, they would be "f", "b", "f", "b".

+Second, we can assign a "depth" to these index points, which just means how many letters (including the "index point") to consider.

+We now consider "MyAwesomeVariable" with a depth of 3.
+That means we work with the following chunks:
+"My", "Awe", and "Var".
+For each chunk, we generate a set of all possible prefixes:

+"My" -> "m", "my"
+"Awe" -> "a", "aw", "awe"
+"Var" -> "v", "va", "var"

+We then create a all possible combinations of choosing a prefix from each set and appending them together inorder.
+Typing any of these combinations offer a completion for the original word.
+In essence, any of the following abbreviations will offer a match to "MyAwesomeVariable":

+"mav", "mava", "mavar", "mawv", "mawva", "mawvar", "mawev", "maweva", "mawevar", ...

+The whole point of this is to reduce the number of false positives for Title Case and Underscore completions with only two index points, as they eventually become ambiguous given enough buffers open.
+In fact, if the "depth" is set to 1, it generates exactly the same as a normal Title Case or Undescore completion.

 ### Levenshtein Distance Correction Completion
 OmegaComplete calculates the Levenshtein distance of the current word against all known words in all buffers.
 If the Levenshtein distance